 Nonqualified Deferred Compensation Plans

 Qualified retirement plans have many tax advantages, but there are certain disadvantages for the employer and for highly compensated employees (HCEs) or business owners.
 For the business, qualified retirement plans require nondiscrimination and minimum coverage rules, and require top-heavy testing to ensure that rank-and-file employees are not discriminated in favor of key employees.
-Disadvantages for key employees include limitations on annual contributions, required minimum distributions after reaching a certain age, and a 10% penalty for early withdrawals.
+Disadvantages for key employees include limits on annual contributions, required minimum distributions after reaching a certain age, and a 10% penalty for early withdrawals.

 Consequently, some employers use a nonqualified deferred compensation (NQDC) plan for their key employees.
 The main purpose of using deferred compensation plans over qualified retirement plans is to be free of ERISA (Employee Retirement Income Security Act) restrictions that limit the amount that can be deferred and that prohibit favoring key employees over rank-and-file employees.
 However, ERISA does not apply to most government and church plans nor for plans for nonemployees, such as company directors or partners or sole proprietors.

 Nonqualified deferred compensation is earned in one year but received in a later year.
 It is a contractual agreement in which a participant agrees to be paid some of his compensation in a future year for services rendered this year.
 However, the employer cannot deduct the compensation as wages until the employee receives it as taxable income.
 IRC §409A lists the rules relating to deferral elections, distributions, and funding that apply to most NQDC plans.
 The NQDC plan must conform to IRC §409(a); otherwise, the deferred compensation may be subject to a 20% additional income tax and an underpayment interest rate that is 1% higher than the regular rate.
 Furthermore, if the plan does not conform to §409A at any time during the year, then all nonforfeitable compensation that was not included in gross income under the plan for all years will become includable in the year of the nonconformance.